 During 2022, the Organization received a \$394,739 subgrant award though GIT from the U.S. Department of Commerce's Economic Development Authority ("EDA") for the purpose of funding certain salaries and other expenses related to its medical device prototyping design and development center.
 The award includes a 100% cost sharing requirement which must be met with funds from other sources.
 Revenues from the subgrant award are recognized as discussed in Note 1.
-The Organization recognized no revenues under the subgrant award during the year ended June 30, 2022.
+The Organization recognized revenues of \$81,226 and \$2,334 under the subgrant award during the years ended June 30, 2023 and 2022.
+Management believes the Organization has met all reporting and compliance requirements under the subgrant agreement.